 It can also be observed that the ionic conductance values vary between cations and anions.
 Finally, the conductivity is also dependant upon the occurrence of a chemical reaction in the electrolytic solution.

 The theory behind this type of titration states that the end-point corresponding to the titration process can be determined by means of conductivity measurement.
-For a neutralization reaction between an acid and a base, the addition of the base would lower conductivity of the solution initially.
+For a neutralization reaction between an acid and a base, the addition of the base would lower the conductivity of the solution initially.
 This is because the H+ ions would be replaced by the cationic part of the base.

 After the equivalence point is reached, the concentration of the ionic entities will increase.
 This, in turn, increases the conductance of the solution.
 Therefore, two straight lines with opposite slopes will be obtained when the conductance values are plotted graphically.
 The point where these two lines intersect is the equivalence point.